 Ollie was able to meet his brother and cheer him on from outside his isolette.
 He was so small.
 So small that in one of the most advanced NICUs in the country doctors would stop and remark about his small size.
 Despite his small size he truly was a fighter.
 All of our nurses and doctors commented on how active he was for his size and how his skin looked so good.
 They mentioned time and time again that he may be the size of a 21 weeker, but his organs were strong.
 It was also crazy to see this teeny tiny human being that looked just like his older brother.
 He looked like he belonged to our family and we so desperately wanted to give him every chance to succeed.

-As Leo slowly progressed I unfortunately contracted an infectious disease called C. Diff while I was in the hospital.
+As Leo slowly progressed I, unfortunately, contracted an infectious disease called C. Diff while I was in the hospital.
 The doctors aren’t really sure how I contracted it, but believe that I may have got it from the antibiotics I received during my c section.
 It’s an awful infection that affects the colon and can potentially be very serious.
 It’s also highly contagious, so I had to be quarantined in my hospital room until I’d been treated with antibiotics to get things under control.
-Nothing is worse that delivering a baby that weighs less than a pound, having an serious infection post c-section, and being told that you have to be isolated.
+Nothing is worse than delivering a baby that weighs less than a pound, having a serious infection post-c-section, and being told that you have to be isolated.
 Anyone who entered my room had to put on a gown with gloves and a mask – I’d never felt so hopeless and so alone.
-Eventually the antibiotics kicked in and I was able to be discharged from the hospital.
+Eventually, the antibiotics kicked in and I was able to be discharged from the hospital.
 Once again I was a mother who’d had a baby that she had to leave behind at the hospital, but this time it was so much worse.
 Leo’s NICU experience made Ollie’s feel like a cakewalk.
 He was one of the sickest and smallest babies in the NICU and I knew that we’d be there longer than anybody else.
 I mentally geared up for a stay that could be as long as 6 months.
 What I didn’t mentally prepare for was losing my baby.

-After a week of great progress Leo developed an infection due to his chest cavity filling with fluid.
-His central line that was delivering the TPN that was sustaining him and shifted and rather than delivering the medication and nutrition to his heart it filled his poor chest will fluid that caused an infection.
+After a week of great progress, Leo developed an infection due to his chest cavity filling with fluid.
+His central line that was delivering the TPN that was sustaining him and shifted and rather than delivering the medication and nutrition to his heart it filled his poor chest with fluid that caused an infection.
 His body was so small and he was just too little to fight it off.
 Within 24 hours we’d lose him.

 It was all very surreal.
 We were told that he likely wouldn’t make it through the night and that if we wanted the chance to hold our baby while he was still alive, then we begin the process of preparing to take him off his ventilator and make him comfortable.
 We were taken to a room to be with our baby and I held him for the first time as he died in my arms.
 Nothing will ever prepare a mother or father for this.

 Leo continually impressed us with his bravery and spirit.
-Since his death I have felt strongly that there must have been purpose in those few weeks that he lived.
+Since his death, I have felt strongly that there must have been a purpose in those few weeks that he lived.
 That it had to have been for a reason.
-I don’t believe that God would allow him to suffer like he did for nothing.
-With time and reflection I believe that Leo’s purpose was to inspire bravery and lead our family to Nora.
+I don’t believe that God would allow him to suffer as he did for nothing.
+With time and reflection, I believe that Leo’s purpose was to inspire bravery and lead our family to Nora.
 If Leo had survived I don’t believe we would have pursued gestational surrogacy which eventually brought us our beautiful Nora.
 We wouldn’t have considered growing our family in such a unique way.
 So I feel that I have Leo to thank for Nora.
 She is a gift from this incredible baby who has made such an impact on my life.

 I will always grieve Leo’s death and I believe that my grief will be a companion of sorts – something that connects me to my Leo.
 I’ve made a lot of progress, but I have a long way to go.
 As his mother, I want to share just how special he was and express how much love we have for this brave baby that impacted our lives so drastically.
 It was beyond difficult to lose him, but I’m so grateful for the experiences that his short, yet impactful life has led to.
-Oh how we miss you Leo.